WallarooLabs/wally/examples/python/market_spread/README.md

   --repeat --ponythreads=1 --ponynoblock --msg-size 46 --no-write
 ```

-This will run until all 1,000,000 messages are processed, can be stopped by `ctrl-c`.
+This will run until all 1,000,000 messages are processed; it can be stopped by `ctrl-c`.

 Once you've started sending Market messages, go to the next section to start sending order messages.